mnm-rnd/competitions/zindi/airqo-ugandan-air-quality-forecast-challenge/README.md

 ## Issues with our code:

-Any issues regarding notebook running failure or our code, feel free to add an issue to this github repo :)
+Feel free to add any issue regarding the notebook or code to this github repo

+Happy Coding! :)